rails-on-services/cnfs-cli/solid-record/README.md

 ## Persistence

+### Primary Keys

+YAML keys are text rather than integers and they are unique so SolidRecord uses them as primary keys to setup associations between records

+are based on keys rather than the typical auto incrementing integer

+uses the not consistent over time in YAML so you cannot rely on the ID.
+Names need to be unique so that is the natural primary key.
+To implement where files have a belongs_to relationship between them, e.g. user has_many :profiles in profile declare both a t.references user and t.string user_name; By setting the user name SolidRecord will find the User record of that name and insert the ID when creating the record

+### Sqlite

+Used only for in memory storage.
+Any changes made, e.g. calls to #save are written to the file system

+### A/R Callbacks

 NOTE: This should auto disable model callbacks

 TODO: Need a name for the class of models.
 Assets maybe, but Segment makes no sense.
 There needs to be a name for the Directory Asset